‘Posaganda’ can help kick out racism, sexism, homophobia – and make the world embrace diverse leadership, writes Chris Yates

 It seems obvious that if we want to change a culture, we have to work on behaviour as well as beliefs.
 It is ineffective to try to force people to do things differently through rules and procedures if they subconsciously hold on to the same old ways of thinking.
 We have to tackle the belief level of diversity and inclusion.
 We have to take on the challenge of shifting unconscious biases and open up new ways of thinking about each other.
 We have to move mindsets.
 And in order to do this, we have to begin with imagination.

 Neuroscientist Jeffery Schwartz talks about how learned behaviours like obsessive-compulsive disorder (OCD) can be ‘cured’ through the treatment of imagination.
 In 2012, Schwartz spoke at a United Nations conference about his work with actor Leonardo DiCaprio, who played Howard Hughes, a man suffering from OCD, in the film The Aviator.
 Schwartz explained that sometimes actors get so involved in roles that it can actually change their personality and brain chemistry.
-After learning about OCD for the role in the film, DiCaprio actually developed OCD himself and had to be treated for three months to remove the symptoms.
+After learning about OCD for the role in the film, DiCaprio actually developed OCD himself and had to take obsessive compulsive disorder treatment for three months to remove the symptoms.

 Seeing is believing.
 And believing is behaving.
 What we see around us creates our beliefs of what is normal, possible, and even desirable.
 Our beliefs then impact on how we behave, how we see ourselves and others, and what expectations we have, ultimately creating reality.
 This is why it is so crucial to look at the beliefs we hold, before we can start to change anything else.
 We are limited by our beliefs and by the stereotypes that we possess.
 Until we can imagine something new as a real possibility, it can never happen.